vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Friday June 25

 In the evening I went to get my COVID shot.
+My temperature before leaving was 98.3 degrees Fahrenheit.

 I left my home around 4:05 PM and arrived at the North Berkeley BART at around 4:13 PM.
 I took the BART train at around 4:25 PM and arrived at MacArthur around 4:35 PM.
 I then walked to the Safeway Pharmacy at 3889 San Pablo Avenue, arriving there at around 4:52 PM.
 I submitted my paperwork at 5 PM and then got my Pfizer second dose COVID vaccine at 5:05 PM.

 The dose felt very quick and the prick felt very light to me compared to flu shots I've had.
 I asked the pharmacist, Maggie, who said it